Yarulik/uWAVE_VLBL_Ino/README.md

 uWAVE and Arduino UNO Virtual long baseline positioning demo application

-This application demonstrates principles of underwater virtual long baseline navigation (positioning), when a static responder's position can be estimated by a number of distance (time-of-flight, TOF) measurmements from different known locations.
+This application demonstrates principles of underwater virtual long baseline navigation (positioning), when a static responder's position can be estimated by a number of distance (time-of-flight, TOF) measurements from different known locations.

 Basically, the app parses an NMEA string from a serial port with following format:

 ### $PVLBL,ownLat,ownLon,ownDepth,ownBatV,targetDataID,targetDataValue,propagationTime,MSR

-which comes from an Arduino UNO board, programmed with following [sketch](https://github.com/ucnl/uWAVE_Arduino/blob/master/uWAVE_Example_3.ino)
+which comes from an Arduino UNO board, programmed with the following [sketch](https://github.com/ucnl/uWAVE_Arduino/blob/master/uWAVE_Example_3.ino)

-There are few extra items connected to the board:
+There are a few extra items connected to the board:

 - uWAVE underwater acoustic [modem](https://github.com/ucnl/Docs/tree/master/EN/Modems/uWAVE)
 - any GNSS receiver with serial interface (9600 baud)